tfukui95/tor-experiment/ToyExperiment.md

 sudo tail -f /var/log/apache2/access.log
 ```

-### Setting up the Directory Authority
+### Setting up the Directory Server

-Directory authorities help Tor clients learn the addresses of relays that make up the Tor network.
+Directory servers (also known as directory authorities) help Tor clients learn the addresses of relays that make up the Tor network.
 Specifically, via the Tor documentation [1]:

 > How do clients know what the relays are, and how do they know that they have the right keys for them?
 Each relay has a long-term public signing key called the "identity key".
 Each directory authority additionally has a "directory signing key".
 The directory authorities provide a signed list of all the known relays, and in that list are a set of certificates from each relay (self-signed by their identity key) specifying their keys, locations, exit policies, and so on.
 So unless the adversary can control a majority of the directory authorities (as of 2012 there are 8 directory authorities), he can't trick the Tor client into using other Tor relays.
 >